BenjaminFraser/GameAPI/README.md

     - Mathod: GET
     - Parameters: None
     - Returns: StringMessage
     - Description: Get the cached ships remaining for each current game in progress.
+This is carried out each time a player makes a game move within any game.